Marcin-Charzynski/retention-radar/index.md

 ## Context
 An online streaming service has experienced a worrying uptick in customer cancellations over the past quarter.
 Leadership suspects hidden patterns in subscription behavior and listening habits are driving churn—and they want a data-driven diagnosis before building any prediction models.

+## Scope
+Identify customers at high risk of canceling their subscription based on their streaming activity and account status over the past three months.

 ## Objective
 1. Scope the churn-analysis project end to end
 2. Ingest customer and listening-history data into Python